tkansaki/digits/index.md

 ### Configuration

-The [config](https://github.com/ics-software-engineering/meteor-application-template-react/tree/master/config) directory is intended to hold settings files.
-The repository contains one file: [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template-react/blob/master/config/settings.development.json).
+The [config](https://github.com/ics-software-engineering/meteor-application-Digits-react/tree/master/config) directory is intended to hold settings files.
+The repository contains one file: [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-Digits-react/blob/master/config/settings.development.json).

-The [.gitignore](https://github.com/ics-software-engineering/meteor-application-template-react/blob/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
+The [.gitignore](https://github.com/ics-software-engineering/meteor-application-Digits-react/blob/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
 So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.

 ### Quality Assurance

 #### ESLint

-The application includes a [.eslintrc](https://github.com/ics-software-engineering/meteor-application-template-react/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
+The application includes a [.eslintrc](https://github.com/ics-software-engineering/meteor-application-Digits-react/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
-[~/meteor-application-template-react/app]-> meteor npm run lint
+[~/meteor-application-Digits-react/app]-> meteor npm run lint

-> meteor-application-template-react@ lint /Users/philipjohnson/meteor-application-template-react/app
+> meteor-application-Digits-react@ lint /Users/philipjohnson/meteor-application-Digits-react/app
 > eslint --quiet ./imports
 ```